-‘At work’ has, for many of us, always meant a physical space.
-But now companies, communities, schools and organisations of all kinds are reconciling how to adjust to working from home.
+The phrase "at work" has, for many of us, always meant a physical space — the office.
+But now companies, communities, schools, and organizations of all kinds are reconciling how to adjust to working from home.

-This immediate shift at this scale poses an interesting question: how do we make it seamless for our employees to work from anywhere when everyone is everywhere?
-Any executive I speak to, no matter what corner of the executive office they’re in, from CEO to CIO, CMO to CTO, CRO to CPO, is asking what they can do right now.
+This immediate shift at this scale poses an interesting question — how do we make it seamless for our employees to work from anywhere when everyone is everywhere?
+Any executive I speak to, no matter what corner of the executive office they’re in, from CEO to CIO, CMO to CTO, CRO to CPO, is asking themselves the question — what do I do right now?

 There’s no silver bullet and no simple answer.
 But I want to share how we at Salesforce are: